Suicide prevention and postvention

 Suicide does not discriminate, it affects our NHS staff:

-- Female nurses are more likely to take their own lives than their male counterparts.
+- Female doctors and nurses are more likely to take their own lives than their male counterparts.

 According to Champion Health, the current cost of living crisis has increased financial pressures on staff, and employees experiencing financial stress have been found to be twice as likely to experience thoughts of suicide or self-harm.